-The entire subject parcel contains mapped hydric soils (EauGallie sand); an indicator that wetlands may be present on the property.
+A majority of the subject parcel contains mapped hydric soils (EauGallie sand); indicators that wetlands may be present on the property.
 A wetland delineation will be required prior to any land clearing activities, site plan design, or building permit submittal.